Conus torulosus (Millet, 1866)

 Conilithes brezinae differisce da C. exaltatus per avere una spalla più forte, meno affilata e posta più in basso, una rampa subsuturale più ampia sull'ultimo giro, solchi spirali confinati alla base e un canale sifonale più corto che è meno ristretto.
 La specie francese condivide con C. brezinae la base più corta e i solchi confinati in quest'area, ma differisce per avere una spira molto più corta sia di C. exaltatus che di C. brezinae, e i tubercoli sui primi giri della spira persistono più a lungo che in entrambi. delle altre due specie.
 Conilithes brezinae è ampiamente distribuito anche nel Miocene Paratethys (Harzhauser & Landau, 2016), e potrebbe essere presente anche nella facciata miocenica dell'Atlantico orientale e nel Proto-Mediterraneo, ma è necessaria una revisione del gruppo (1).

-Fortunately, Millet (1854, 1865) recognised this upper Miocene French form to be distinct and erected the name C. torulosus (1854, p.
+Fortunately, Millet (1854, 1865) recognised this Upper Miocene French form to be distinct and erected the name C. torulosus (1854, p.
 160; nomen nudum), later validated by a description (Millet, 1865, p.
 586).
 We therefore resurrect Millet’s name for this French fossil species; Conilithes torulosus (Millet, 1865).

 The specimens from the Atlantic middle Miocene Langhian of the Loire Basin illustrated by Glibert (1952a, pl.
 12 figs 11a-c) as C. dujardini (= C. exaltatus) are problematic and may represent two species.
 His figure 11a shows a form similar to C. torulosus with a relatively low spire and short last whorl and might represent this species.
-The Loire Basin specimens illustrated by Vaessen (2010, figs 2-4) are almost certainly C. torulosus.
-Glibert (1952a, figs 11b, c) shows a shell with a scalate spire, strongly beaded carina persisting onto the last whorl and relatively long last whorl of which at least the lower two-thirds are spirally grooved (1).
-This shell is more like a small form of C. antidiluvianus.

 Other European Miocene congeners such as C. allioni (Michelotti, 1847), C. eichwaldi Harzhauser & Landau, 2016 and C. sceptophorus (Boettger, 1887) can be separated by their more rounded shoulder, and hence more pyriform shape.
-The type species, C. antidiluvianus (Bruguière, 1792) is a much larger shell with an elongated last whorl, strongly scalate spire consisting of angular whorls and the strong carina is beaded to the last whorl in most specimens.
+The type species, C. antidiluvianus (Bruguière, 1792) is a much larger shell with an elongated last whorl, strongly scalate spire consisting of angular whorls and the strong carina is beaded to the last whorl in most specimens (1).

 As mentioned earlier, this group outside the Paratethys needs revision.
-It may well be that under closer scrutiny this group consists of allied species rather than one or two variable ones as interpreted by previous authors (i.e.
+It may well be that under closer scrutiny this group consists of allied species rather than one or two variable ones as interpreted by previous authors (i.e. Glibert, 1952a; Vaessen, 2010) (1).

 We therefore provisionally restrict C. torulosus to the middle and upper Miocene of NW France.
 In Assemblage I it occurs at all localities (Renauleau, Sceaux-d’Anjou, Thorigné, St-Michel, St-Clément-de-la-Place, Beaulieu, les Pierres Blanches; Brébion, 1964, p.
-631).
+631) (1).

 Distribution – Middle Miocene: Atlantic (Langhian), Loire Basin (Glibert, 1952a; Vaessen, 2010).
 Upper Miocene (Tortonian): Atlantic, NW France (Millet, 1854, 1865; Brébion, 1964).